Julie Story Byerley: Academic career

 After completing her residency in 2002, Byerley joined the faculty at UNC as Clinical Assistant Professor.
-Byerley is an advocate for women’s health issues and believes proper healthcare should begin with continuity of care for children.
+Byerley is an advocate for women's health issues and believes proper healthcare should begin with continuity of care for children.

 In 2004, Byerley was named as the Director of Medical Student Education in Pediatrics.
 Funding was provided from The Medical Foundation Excellence Fund and The Medical Alumni Endowment Fund in 2006 to build the resources utilized by the faculty Teaching Center.
 These online resources support faculty development of their teaching skills.

 The UNC Academy of Educators organized and inducted their first class in 2007.
 Byerley has remained an active fellow for this group since that time and even served as co-director until 2013.

 She was promoted in 2008 to Clinical Associate Professor.
 Byerley began serving as Assistant Course Director to the School of Medicine Teaching Scholars in 2008 as well.

 Byerley mentored two pediatrics residents in a 2009 QI project where they developed two journals.
-This project was funded by the NC Children’s Promise Grant.
+This project was funded by the NC Children's Promise Grant.

 In 2010, Byerley became the Pediatric Residency Program Director.
 Later that year, Byerley lead a $3.7 Million Health Resources and Services Administration grant to create the primary care pediatrics residency.

-Jack and Wanda Entwistle provided funding to Byerley in 2010 through the NC Children’s Hospital Development Office to provide support for the Transition to Pediatric Internship Course.
-This course was designed to give graduating medical students valuable skills that will assist them as the become interns.
+Jack and Wanda Entwistle provided funding to Byerley in 2010 through the NC Children's Hospital Development Office to provide support for the Transition to Pediatric Internship Course.
+This course was designed to give graduating medical students valuable skills that will assist them as they become interns.

 Byerley remained in the Pediatric Residency Program Director until 2013 when she was promoted to Clinical Professor and assumed the role of Vice Dean for Education in the UNC School of Medicine.

 As the Vice Dean for Education, Byerley has overseen the transition from a traditional medical school curriculum to the new UNC Translational Education at Carolina (TEC) that began in 2014.
 The TEC curriculum is designed to improve “critical thinking and interpersonal communication skills have become more important than the memorization of information.”

 On September 24, 2021, Byerley was named President and Dean of Geisinger Commonwealth School of Medicine as well as Executive Vice President and Chief Academic Officer for Geisinger Health System.